What is a high-risk pregnancy?

 Having had problems during any previous pregnancy, such as having had a miscarriage Miscarriage Miscarriage is when you lose your baby before 20 weeks of pregnancy.
 Most miscarriages happen in the first 12 weeks of pregnancy.
-Bleeding and cramping are common signs of miscarriage If you... read more or having had a baby born too early ( premature Premature Baby "Pre-" means before, and "mature" means fully grown.
-A premature baby is born too early.
-A full pregnancy lasts 37 to 40 weeks, so a premature baby is born anytime before the 37th week of pregnancy... read more ) or too small Small-for-Gestational-Age Baby Gestation refers to pregnancy.
+Bleeding and cramping are common signs of miscarriage If you... read more or having had a baby born too early (premature Premature Baby A premature baby is born too early.
+A full pregnancy lasts 37 to 40 weeks, so a premature baby is born anytime before the 37th week of pregnancy.
+The more premature babies are, the more likely... read more ) or too small Small-for-Gestational-Age Baby Gestation refers to pregnancy.
 Gestational age is how far along a mother is in her pregnancy.
 A full pregnancy lasts about 40 weeks (normal gestation).
 So a baby born 4 weeks early would have... read more

 Having medical problems, particularly high blood pressure High Blood Pressure During Pregnancy High blood pressure (hypertension) is when the pressure of blood in your arteries is too high.
 Arteries are the blood vessels that carry blood from the heart to the body.
 Blood pressure that's... read more , diabetes Diabetes During Pregnancy Diabetes is a disease in which your blood sugar (glucose) levels are too high.
 Blood sugar is your body’s main source of energy.
 Your body breaks down all types of foods, including bread, fruit... read more , heart disorders, and sickle cell disease Sickle Cell Disease Sickle cell disease is a lifelong problem with your red blood cells.
 It's something you’re born with that causes some of your red blood cells to be unusually shaped.
 Instead of being shaped... read more